aaronb12-ux/designing-data-driven-apps/data-driven-application-v2/Defining-NonFunctional-Requirements/Case-Study-Social-NetWork/representinguserspostsfollows.md

 ## Scaling Problem

-If we want up-to-date posts, clients could poll this query every 5 seconds while the user is online.
+If we want up-to-date posts, the users client could poll this query every 5 seconds while the user is online.

 At 10 million active users, that means roughly 2 million queries per second.